tomlutzenberger/yii2-smartsupp-chat/README.md

 "tomlutzenberger/yii2-smartsupp-chat": "*"
 ```

-to the require section of your `composer.json` file.
+to the required section of your `composer.json` file.

 Usage